List of Legion characters: Cary Loudermilk

 The character is introduced in the second episode, but Hawley sought to cast Irwin, for his "playful approach to characters", during filming on the pilot, before the character's role had been written.
 Hawley "had to pitch him the weird, crazy character dynamic and that the show is about memory and identity", and Irwin agreed to join the project.
 His addition to the cast was revealed with the show's full series order in May 2016.
 Nicky Evans portrays Cary as an eight-year-old.

 Ptonomy Wallace

 Ptonomy Wallace (portrayed by Jeremie Harris), is a mutant and one of Bird's specialists in Summerland.
 He possesses the perfect memory, remembering everything from before his birth, and has the power to take himself and others into other people's memories to explore them.
 After being badly injured by the parasite that was placed in him by Shadow King, Ptonomy's life is saved by the Vermillion who place him in the Mainframe.
-During Division 3's hunt for David, Potonomy is downloaded in a robot look-alike by the Vermillion where this form sports a moustache.
+During Division 3's hunt for David, Ptonomy is downloaded in a robot look-alike by the Vermillion where this form sports a moustache.

 Harris was cast in late February 2016.
 Gabriel Jacob-Cross portrays Ptonomy as a five-year-old.